Unidata/netcdf-java/docs/userguide/src/site/pages/featuretypes/GridDatasets.md

 ### Writing a GridDataset to a Netcdf-3 file using CF-1.0 Conventions

 Once you have a `GridDataset`, you can write it as a Netcdf-3 file using the <a href="http://cfconventions.org/" target="_blank">CF Conventions</a>, using `ucar.nc2.write.NetcdfFormatWriter`.
-See the [Writing CDM](writing_netcdf.html){:target="_blank"} page for a detailed explanation of writing netCDF-3 and netCDF-4 files.
+See the [Writing CDM](writing_netcdf.html) page for a detailed explanation of writing netCDF-3 and netCDF-4 files.

 ### Using ToolsUI to look at Grids

-You can use ToolsUI **FeatureTypes/Grids** Tab to view Grid Datasets.
-This consists of 3 tables that show the Grid DataTypes, the Grid Coordinate systems, and the Coordinate Axes:
+You can use ToolsUI **FeatureTypes/Grids** Tab to view `GridDatasets`.
+This consists of 3 tables that show the `Grid` datatypes, the `GridCoordinateSystems`, and the coordinate axes:

 {% include image.html file="featuretypes/toolsUIGrid.png" alt="Grid UI" caption="ToolsUI Interface" %}